liyana0799/StudentGrading/README.md

-# StudentGrading
-Calculate student's marks and find the average before assigning the grade of the marks

 # Student Grading Application
 This C# Application calculates and displays the final grades of students based on their assignment scores.
 It automates the grading process by computing the average score of each student and assigning a letter grade.